MahmoodWebDev/mahmood-io-projects/Express-App-Todo/README.md

 ## 🌟 Description

 This is a simple yet powerful To-Do List application built with Node.js and Express.js.
 Backend MongoDB atlas.
-Dynamic routing, you can add your own list just write / one the address bar and it will create your own customized list.
+Dynamic routing, you can add your own list just write / on the address bar and it will create your own customized list.
  Manage your tasks effortlessly and boost your productivity! 🎯